 Psychosocial Treatments for ADHD

 As effective as medications can be, they’re not always enough.
-Psychosocial treatments, such as therapy, can be key for treating ADHD in adults.
+Psychosocial treatments, such as therapy, can be a useful treatment option for ADHD in adults.

 - What will I get out of therapy?
 Psychosocial treatments for adult ADHD tend to focus on improving how you function at work and at home.
 Often, you'll learn practical skills to change your ADHD behaviors.
 Your therapist will help you learn ways to better manage your time and organize your life.
 He or she may also help you cope with the psychological impact of life with ADHD.